RyanMasson/solar-performance/README.md

 # solar-performance
 In this project I built an end-to-end data pipeline using Databricks which pulled data from the DOE’s Photovoltaic Data Acquisition (PVDAQ) Public Datasets.
-The pipeline batch processed over 44 million rows of sensor data from 13 PV systems in 2020, fed them through a medallion architecture, and served the results to a Streamlit data app for reporting performance ratio over time to stakeholders.
+The pipeline batch processed over 44 million rows of sensor data from 13 PV systems in 2020, fed them through a medallion architecture, and served the results to a Streamlit data app for reporting performance ratio of various solar PV systems.
 A Lakeflow Job orchestrated the pipeline for efficient scheduling and updates.

 Data source: Deline, Chris, et al. Photovoltaic Data Acquisition (PVDAQ) Public Datasets.
 NREL, 21 Dec.
 2021, Open Energy Data Initiative (OEDI). https://doi.org/10.25984/1846021